Shairam/ballerina-sp-tracing/README.md

 }

-documentation {
+// Function to delete student data from database.
-  `deleteData` is a function to delete a student's data from student records database
+# `deleteData()` is a function to delete a student's data from student records database.
-    P{{stuId}} This is the id of the student to be deleted.
+# + stuId - This is the id of the student to be deleted.
-    R{{}} This function returns a json object.
+# + return - This function returns a json object.
 If data is deleted it returns json containing a status.
-            If data is not deleted , it returns the json containing a status and error message.
+#              If data is not deleted , it returns the json containing a status and error message.
-}

-// Function to delete a student record with id public function deleteData(int stuId) returns (json) {
+public function deleteData(int stuId) returns (json) {
     json status = {};
     string sqlString = "DELETE FROM student WHERE id = ?";

-    // Delete existing data by invoking update action var ret = testDB->update(sqlString, stuId);
+    // Delete existing data by invoking update action. var ret = testDB->update(sqlString, stuId);
     io:println(ret);
     match ret {